kritika27/kritika27/README.md

 ## 2023 Events/Conferences:

 - JSConf India 2023
-- React Nexus India 2023: See you on 7th July in Bangalore.
+- React Nexus India 2023: See you on 7th July in Bangalore.👋
 - React Berlin 2023
   <br/>